 - Recreation and cultural interest/talent building

 Physical activity is important, and using local gyms and community facilities at both of our sites, each youth usually participates in physical activities 30 minutes a day.
 In addition, we have a hockey program one afternoon a week and music programs at both sites.
-Whytecliff has a relationship with (and offers programming with) Arts Umbrella, Outward Bound, Sarah McLachlan School of Music, and other organizations.
+Whytecliff has a relationship with (and offers programming with) Arts Umbrella, Sarah McLachlan School of Music, and other community organizations.
 We also do overnight trips to camps like Camp Potlatch, Manning Park and Golden Ears.